leanprover-community/mathlib3/docs/extras/conv.md

 mode.
 This mode allows to travel inside assumptions and goals, even inside `λ` binders in them, to apply rewriting or simplifying steps.

+This is similar to the conversion tacticals (tactic combinators) found in other theorem provers like HOL4, HOL Light or Isabelle.

 ### Basic navigation and rewriting

 As a first example, let us prove
 `example (a b c : ℕ) : a * (b * c) = a * (c * b)` (examples in this file
 are somewhat artificial since the `ring` tactic from `tactic.ring` could finish them immediately).
 The naive first attempt is to enter tactic mode and try `rw mul_comm`.
 But this transforms to goal into `b * c * a = a * (c * b)`, after commuting the very first